vanheeringen-lab/psap/README.rst

 When no model is provided (-m) psap laods the default model stored in /data/model.

-4. annotate fasta (debugging)

- Annotate peptide sequences and save feature data frame to csv.
+4. Annotate peptide sequences and save feature data frame to csv (debugging)
 --------
 .. code-block:: python